52 Fascinating Facts You Never Knew About U.S. Presidents

 Andrew Jackson taught his parrot foul language

 What the heck?
 Andrew Jackson’s pet parrot began shouting obscenities at the 7th president’s funeral and had to be carried out.
 The president was a former war hero known for his tough exterior, so it surprised no one that he had taught the bird its colorful language.
+Here are more historical facts that sound fake but aren’t.

 Benjamin Harrison was afraid of electricity